 It’s getting closer to the yearly celebration of small, inexpensive sugary treats given to absolute strangers.
-If you’ve put off buying … Continue reading Want to buy your Halloween candy online?
-(USA)
+If you’ve put off buying candy and don’t want to go to the local department store to trudge through the now mostly-empty shelves you still have time to order your candy online.
+Both Amazon and Walmart are selling their candies online at prices on par or better…

 It’s been my experience over the years of building computers that in many cases you can build better or cheaper computers from scratch than you would be able to get pre-assembled from major manufactures.
 For me, there was also great value in getting to have the experience of assembling a PC yourself and having a sense of the “I built that” pride.
 Despite holding this belief I never set out to actually prove it, until now.